licinio75/amonkeys/README.md

       spring.security.oauth2.client.registration.google.client-secret=XXXXXXXXXXX  #(obtained  from Google Cloud)
       ```
 7.
-   In the files
+   There are two profiles in Spring Boot, one for local (local) and another for production (prod).
+Each profile has its own properties file, respectively.
       src/main/resources/application-local.properties
       src/main/resources/application-prod.properties

-   There are non-sensitive variables for their respective environments.
+   There are non-sensitive variables in those files.

 ## Build and Run the Project
 1. Build the project with Maven: